ncg777/name.ncg777/readme.md

 # name.ncg777
 Until further notice, this application is a prototype.
 Some of these apps may be considered experimental or may contain unusual terminology.

-First, you should extract the zip file wherever you want and add the path to the jar file to your CLASSPATH environment variable.
+First, you should extract the zip file wherever you want.

 To run the main menu application that lets one open the apps with graphical interfaces, run the name.ncg777.cmd (windows) or name.ncg777.sh (linux) script.